jaredwsimmons/cfbpowerpickem/README.md

 This was a labor of love.
 Built by a fan for all fans.

+Special thanks to these individuals who helped me make this a reality with their feedback and ideas:

+- Jon Fisher
+- Eric Jensen
+- Eric Lott
+- Allan McDaniel
+- Abigail Perkins
+- Keith Railey
+- my wife

 ## Repository Contents

-This repository is organized into several key directories and files:
+This repository is organized into two files:

-- `/src`: contains the Solution .zip
+- `CFBPowerPickEm_`: is the Solution .zip file.
 - `README.md`: You're reading it!
 This document provides an overview of the repository and its contents.

 ## Getting Started

-To get started with College Football Power Pick'em:
+To get started with College Football Power Pick 'Em:

 1. Download the .zip file.
 2. Enable PCF Components for your environment of choice.